datariders/projects/NextMOVE/static/README.md

 The games showcased here were downloaded from the publicly available website link of the FIDE organization, which is the International governinig organizxatoin for Chess.
+The games are in the PGN format.